p1927/WeatherFinder/README.md

+WeatherFinder
+•	A simple web application to get weather data for different location.
+•	Uses Open Weather Map API for data based on location entered by user.
+•	Responsive design using media queries.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>